 There are 3 subdivisions with 20 blocks.
-The district has 330 Gram Panchayats constituting 1767 villages.
+The District has 330 Gram Panchayats constituting 1767 DISTRICTs.
 Out of this 1566 are inhabited and 201 are uninhabited.
-The district has 5 numbers of statutory towns with one Nagar Parishad and 4 Nagar Panchayats.
+The District has 5 numbers of statutory towns with one Nagar Parishad and 4 Nagar Panchayats.